Private GANs, Revisited: Introduction

-\paragraph{Our contributions.} We show that DPGANs give far better utility than previously demonstrated, and compete with or outperform almost all other methods for DP synthetic data.\footnote{A notable exception is diffusion models, discussed further in Section~\ref{sec:related}.} Previously demonstrated deficiencies of DPGANs should not be attributed to inherent limitations of the framework, but rather, training issues.
-Specifically, we propose that the \emph{asymmetric noise addition} in DPGANs (adding noise to discriminator updates only) weakens the discriminator relative to the generator, disrupting the careful balance necessary for successful GAN training.
 We propose that taking more discriminator steps between generator updates addresses the imbalance introduced by noise.
 With this change, DPGANs improve significantly (see Figure \ref{fig:steps} and Table~\ref{tab:headline}).
 Furthermore, we show this perspective on DPGAN training (``restoring parity to a discriminator weakened by DP noise'') can be applied to improve training.
-We make other modifications to discriminator training -- larger batch sizes and adaptive discriminator step frequency -- to improve discriminator training and further improve upon the aforementioned results.
+We make other modifications to discriminator training -- larger batch sizes and adaptive discriminator update frequency -- to improve discriminator training and further improve upon the aforementioned results.
 In summary, we make the following contributions:

 \begin{itemize}